matrix-org/matrix-spec-proposals/proposals/3862-event-match-almost-anything.md

 As mentioned earlier, [MSC3758] provides an alternative by introducing a new condition kind `exact_event_match`.
 While being more powerful, this option is also more invasive, complicating the push rule API.
-The existing specifcation of `event_match` already allows for exact matches on strings and the proposal at hand offers a lightweight generalisation to other primitive types that is both easy to implement (see e.g. [matrix-org/synapse#13466]) and use.
+The existing specification of `event_match` already allows for exact matches on strings and the proposal at hand offers a lightweight generalisation to other primitive types that is both easy to implement (see e.g. [matrix-org/synapse#13466]) and use.